 Holy moly.
 How the heck is it already the last day of July?!
 Where did the summer go???
-The days are noticeably shorter, the light more golden, and prospects of days at the beach dwindling.
-There are only four more weekends left until September, people!
+The days are noticeably shorter, page the light more golden, what is ed and prospects of days at the beach dwindling.
+There are only four more weekends left until September, viagra 40mg people!
 Every year about this time, I start wishing that summer lasted forever.
 I love the other seasons, but I can’t help myself.
 I’m a summer baby.
 Bring on the heat and humidity!

 In hopes that this summer will never end, I present some of my recent favorites from our Flickr group.
 We recently surpassed FIFTEEN THOUSAND PHOTOS of Brooklyn and I am just constantly blown away by all the talented folks we have in this very fine borough of ours.
 You guys rule — I love seeing summertime through your eyes!